angeloskorakitis/angeloskorakitis.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year undergraduate student at the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/en) of the [National and Kapodistrian University of Athens](https://en.uoa.gr/).
 I am currently working on my thesis under the supervision of [Prof. Christos Tzamos](https://tzamos.com).
-I am broadly interested in Machine Learning and Game Theory.
+I am broadly interested Theoretical Computer Science and more specifically in Machine Learning and Game Theory.

 Please feel free to reach out to me at my e-mail: [angeloskorakitis@gmail.com](angeloskorakitis@gmail.com)